mvs-org/docs-mvs-org/source/docs/deploy-wallet-for-exchange-platform.md

 1. Every MVS node optionally provides an API to retrieve blockchain data from the nodes.
 This facilitates the development of blockchain applications.
 The interfaces are provided through (JSON-RPC)[http://www.jsonrpc.org/specification].

-*To start a node which provides RPC service, you can run the following commands*
+*To start a node which provides JSON-RPC service, you can run the following commands*
 ```
 ./mvsd
 ```
-**Just like what bitcoind does.** see RPC CALL LIST details: <https://github.com/mvs-org/metaverse/wiki/Metaverse-API-Call-List>
+**Just like what bitcoind does.**
+Run as testnet `./mvsd -t`.

 2. It is a wallet controlled through the command line.
 You can manage your assets using commands.
 The basic functions include: creating an account, creating addresses and transferring assets.